arosales23/CIS-3902-AI-ML-ARA/README.md

 Information Systems and Technology Major
 Spring Semester 2026

-This repository contains coursework and projects for CIS 3902.
+<b> This repository contains coursework and projects for CIS 3902. </b>